unnynet/unnynet-docs/eng/docs/smart_offers/game_events.md

 Game Event is the first step for launching Game Offers.
 However Game Events have much broader meaning.
 You can use them to plan your in-game activities and events like Halloween, Tournaments, Weekends, and much more.
 Adding Game Events increase your games retention and engagements.

-After installing SmartOffers plugin, you get a ready to use structure for Game Events, and the table look like this:
+After installing SmartOffers package, you get a ready to use structure for Game Events, and the table look like this:
 ![Screenshot](../img/smart_offers/table_game_events.jpg)

  Name              | Description